-The Act requires the candidate, treasurer, campaign manager, or an individual with significant managerial control over your campaign to attend both compliance and C-SMART trainings if you participate in the Program.
+The Act requires the candidate, treasurer, campaign manager, or an individual with significant managerial control over your campaign to attend both Compliance and C-SMART trainings.
 CFB trainings are not limited to these individuals-you can send additional campaign staff to trainings, especially if they are helping you with recordkeeping and reporting.
+Whether or not you participate in the matching funds program, all campaigns are required to attend a pre-election training.
+The deadline to complete the required trainings is the 32-day pre-election primary disclosure statement.